NoahGav/oxide-lang/README.md

 2. Start debugging the extension by pressing `F5`.
 3. A new vscode window will open.
 You should open an Oxide project in that window.

+# Language Specification

+The Oxide language is currently in its prototype stage, and its design is a work in progress.
+This section of the README.md serves as a comprehensive repository of information regarding the language, encompassing high-level goals, features, language design (including syntax, semantics, and code generation), tooling, and any other relevant aspects.
+As the language evolves, we encourage contributors to actively update this documentation to reflect design decisions and improvements made by the community.
+When you make contributions to the language, please ensure that you modify this section accordingly to keep everyone informed about the latest developments.
+Your input is essential in shaping the future of Oxide.